Nek5000/NekDoc/source/faq.rst

    Nek5000 is licensed under BSD.
    For more information see the ``LICENSE`` file included with the distribution in the root level directory.

-**Where can I find support or ask questions about Nek5000?**
+**Where can I get help?**

-   For any questions not answered in this document, you can email the Nek5000 community at large via the `mailing list <https://lists.mcs.anl.gov/mailman/listinfo/nek5000-users>`_.
+   If you have a question, first check the mailing list `archive <https://lists.mcs.anl.gov/pipermail/nek5000-users/>`_ to see if your question is already answered somewhere.
+   The mailing list also serves as a primary support channel.
+Please subscribe `here <https://lists.mcs.anl.gov/mailman/listinfo/nek5000-users>`_.
+   Postings from email addresses that are not on the list are held for moderation

 ----------------------------------
 Installing, Compiling, and Running
 ----------------------------------

+**What version of the code should I use?**

+   We strongly recommend to always use the latest `release <https://github.com/Nek5000/Nek5000/releases>`_  available.

 **Which platforms are supported by Nek5000?**

    All posix compliant operations system.
    Compiling and running on Microsoft Windows 10 has been demonstrated using CMake and MinGW, although this is **not** supported.

+**Can Nek5000 run on GPUs?**

+   Currently there is no support for GPUs.
+We are actively working on a high-performance GPU version but this is a topic of active research.

 **Which compilers work?**

-   Currently GNU, Intel, PGI and IBM compilers are supported.
+   Currently Intel, PGI, IBM and GNU compilers are supported.

 **How much memory is required?**